sstorm78/checkout/README.md

-# Payment API
+# Payment & Bank APIs

-This project demonostrates a payment API and simulated bank service.
+This project demonostrates a payment API, second level Bank API and an API Client.

 ## Assumptions & Limitations

  - I did separate layers with models and basic mappings but of course not completely, to save time.
 In the real world, I would use Automapper or alike to properly map objects between all layers.
- - Bank simulator had to be injected into the Api project to simulate it.
+ - Bank API pretty much identical to the Payment API but the Payment API has a client to demonstrate how it can work with external clients.
  - There is a simple exception handling in place using Filters.
  - To emulate a database I instantiate a singleton DbContext with a List to create and retrieve the payments.
  - Normally I use async all the way, but since we have a simple db layer and no external api to call, it is not necessary

+## Demo Steps

+ 1. Open the solution in VS 2019
+ 2. Click Start and it will launch two web browser tabs for Checkout API and Bank simulation API
+ 3. Open Swagger page for Checkout API and test the POST endpoint with this payload:

+    {
+      "paymentCardNumber": "1298555555555555",
+      "expiryDate": "2028-09-16T21:16:18.380Z",
+      "cvvNumber": 123,
+      "amount": 110,
+      "currencyCode": "GBP"
+    }
+4. It will process the request all the way to the WestBank API and return 201 with Location header where the transaction details can be obtained.

 # Structure

+**CHECKOUT** directory

 **Checkout.Api** is the web api project with one controller exposing two endpoints: